Many associate the term "start-up" solely with tech companies chasing unicorn status.

 When it comes to the fund itself, it only has a lifespan of 10 years, and limited partners (the people who invested in the funds) are eager to get their investment earnings back.
 Because of this underlying dynamic, VCs only select businesses that have the ambition to grow quickly, and oftentimes, irrationally fast.

-This financing choice is popular for high-growth tech companies because the size of cheques can be quite high - meaning, you can have an injection of capital that implies fast development.
+This financing choice is popular for high-growth tech companies because the size of cheques can be quite significant - meaning, you can have an injection of capital that implies fast development.

 Below is a graph from the 50,000 startups how many turn out to reach 'unicorn' status ($1B+ valuation).